 - Families & Volunteers

 Girl Scouting’s mission is to build girls of courage, confidence, and character, who make the world a better place.
-Throughout our nearly 102-year history, Girl Scouts of the USA has aimed to stay true to our values – the cornerstones of leadership, sisterhood, and inclusion.
+Throughout our 102-year history, Girl Scouts of the USA has aimed to stay true to our values – the cornerstones of leadership, sisterhood, and inclusion.

 There’s a lot of misinformation on the Internet today, about Girl Scouts.
 Click here for a flyer created by Girl Scouts Louisiana East that addresses the five most common misconceptions about Girl Scouts.